 About a year ago I was teaching a class on fundraising for a local university.
 Bright kids, good questions.
-After the session, they worked on an assignment, and I lingered to help out.
-Not after too long, one student approached with a question that didn’t really fit the scope of the class.
+After the session, one student approached with a question that didn’t really fit the scope of the class.
 When I asked her to clarify, she responded: “Because I want to start my own nonprofit.”

 I’m not one to crush dreams, though in that moment I felt like the Hulk (smash).
 She went on to explain what her nonprofit would do, which was to provide super-specialized care to a hyper-select population of women-in-need.
 Essentially, Planned Parenthood with a different logo.

 We see this a lot in the field.
 Eager, emerging nonprofiteers who have so much energy, they want to get out and do their own thing.
 They’re everywhere, and truth be told, many of them are great colleagues.
 BUT.
 I believe in the process of experience, through which we often learn about doing our best work by being part of something, rather than being our own something.
 [Aside: At the end of the movie SLC Punk, after years of fighting the establishment, the main punk yields and decides to become a lawyer, noting: “We can do a hell of a lot more damage in the system than outside of it.”]